oxivanisher/JamesII/README.md

 Special thanks go to:
 * http://github.com/westlicht for a lot of OO and Python knowledge
 * http://aron.ws/projects/lirc_rpi/ for the IR solution used with RaspberryPi
-* Kurt Fierz and Anaxagoras for support with the electronic part of JamesII
+* Kurt Fierz and Anaxagoras for support with the electronics part of JamesII (RaspberryPi plugin)